ropensci/melt/README.md

 Empirical likelihood enables a nonparametric, likelihood-driven style of inference without relying on assumptions frequently made in parametric models.
-Empirical likelihood-based tests are asymptotically pivotal and thus avoid explicit studentization, making it also challenging for the methods to be directly extended to other packages for parametric models.
+Empirical likelihood-based tests are asymptotically pivotal and thus avoid explicit studentization.
+For this reason it is challenging to incorporate empirical likelihood methods directly into other packages that perform inferences for parametric models.
 The R package [melt](https://cran.r-project.org/package=melt) aims to bridge the gap and provide a unified framework for data analysis with empirical likelihood methods.
 A collection of functions are available to perform multiple empirical likelihood tests and construct confidence intervals for linear and generalized linear models in R. The package offers an easy-to-use interface and flexibility in specifying hypotheses and calibration methods, extending the framework to simultaneous inferences.
 The core computational routines are implemented with the [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) C++ library and [RcppEigen](https://cran.r-project.org/package=RcppEigen) interface, with OpenMP for parallel computation.
 Details of the testing